Common questions relating to Dunston Lease Extensions

 • Hello.
-I need someone to have a look at my lease extension before it's signed just to ensure there's nothing that I haven't seen - it's just a surrender and regrant with a few minor variations.
+I need a conveyancers to review my lease extension prior to it being signed just to ensure there's nothing that I haven't seen - it's just a surrender and regrant with a few small amendments.

 • Other Topics